-Forty-five minutes drive from Amman, Bethany Beyond the Jordan, as it was called in the Bible, doesn’t boast of something that’s common to most tourists attractions: amazing structure and breathtaking landscapes.
+Forty-five minutes drive from Amman, Bethany Beyond the Jordan, as it was called in the Bible, doesn’t boast of something that’s common to most tourist attractions: amazing structure and breathtaking landscapes.

-The patch of land surrounding the Baptism Site is plain boring and it doesn’t have a developed infrastructure.
-It doesn’t have the glamour of Louvre Museum in Paris nor the awesome interior of Sistine Chapel in Rome.
+The patch of land surrounding the Baptism Site is plain boring and it doesn’t have developed infrastructure.
+It doesn’t have the glamour of the Louvre Museum in Paris nor the awesome interior of the Sistine Chapel in Rome.
 Not even one percent of the grandeur of St. Peter’s Basilica nor the might of the Amazon River.
-It looks just like an ordinary farmland.
+It looks just like ordinary farmland.

 I kind of like it anyway.
 Not because of its biblical relevance but because of its bucolic charm and the humility it represents.
 I hope it remains that way—away from the usual tourist traps: souvenir shops (there was one), restaurants, hotels, cafes, etc…

 There were only few tourists in the morning we went (due to the diminishing number of Christians, maybe?) and no one was allowed to go around by himself, without being accompanied by an official tour guide from the Tourist Center.
 Why?
 “It’s a border and it’s a security area with Israel.
 Some people might go beyond the border and might be shot,” explained our tour guide.
 Might be true.
 I saw some fences, but, I’m not sure if they were border fences.

 So, how do you get to walk around the religious site without being shot?